cal-macconnachie/web-components/README.md

 ## Available Components

-- `cals-auth` - Authentication component with sign in, sign up, and password reset
+- `auth` - Authentication component with sign in, sign up, and password reset

 ## Project Structure